Community questions? Community answers.

 Interested?
 Here’s how to develop a project and get it matched:

 1. Give us a call!

-Talk with one of our staff to brainstorm your project and begin developing a suitable approach.
+Book a meeting with one of our Project Coordinators to brainstorm your project and begin developing a suitable approach.
 If you already have a well-developed project idea you might skip to step two.

-Complete our research proposal form, available for download.
-We will offer feedback on this, and help to hone your questions and develop appropriate research methods.
+Complete the Research Propoal Form and Pre-Placement Due Diligence Checklist.
+We will offer feedback on your Research Proposal, and help to hone your questions and develop appropriate research methods.

 Once we have finalized a research proposal with you, we will try and match it to a suitable student or other researcher.
 There is no guarantee of a match, but our experience shows that Trent students are engaged and passionate about community-based research.

 The Research Cycle for Community-Based Research: Community

 1. Proposal Development

 The first stage of a CBR project is development.
 After the TCRC connects with a community organization, we ask that they complete the research proposal form.
 This provides a framework for the host to outline the scope and intent of their project.
 Once this proposal is completed, it is posted to the TCRC website to show it is an open project.
 During this time, students are typically completing their CBR applications and keeping an eye out for available projects.
 The TCRC is actively promoting the various projects to students, classes, and faculty.

 Once the TCRC identifies potential students, we send their applications to the host.
 The host has the final say in which students will take on the project.
 This is often decided through a short interview process where the TCRC facilitates a meeting between the potential students and the host to discuss the project expectations and the skills and expertise the student brings.
 Once a student is successfully matched, all parties will meet to discuss the project agreement.
 This document serves as a contract between all those involved.
 Its purpose is to outline the specific expectations and deadlines of the project.
 At this time, we also ask the host organizations to complete a WSIB declaration form.